WSU-CDSC/Documentation/Cloud-AIP-Workflow.md

 The scripts used in the workflow control several tools that must be present/installed to function.
 * [Ruby](https://www.ruby-lang.org/en/documentation/installation/): As the scripts are written in Ruby, the computer must have Ruby installed.
 * [Bagit Java](https://github.com/WSU-CDSC/bagit-java): Currently the scripts use the Java command line tool, which in current form must be installed to path.
 Bagit Java has been forked to the CDSC Github account.
-* [B2 Command-Line Tool](https://www.backblaze.com/b2/docs/quick_command_line.html): This is the tool released by Backblaze to faciltate interactions with their cloud service.
+* [B2 Command-Line Tool](https://www.backblaze.com/b2/docs/quick_command_line.html): This is the tool released by Backblaze to facilitate interactions with their cloud service.

 ## Workflow Steps: